 But before we proceed, I would encourage you to briefly skim through my other blogs below, which you may find useful for this step:

 - NSX-T Architecture (Revamped)for v2.4 and later

 - Series Overview: Step 0 – High Level Design

 If you are deploying this in your home lab or performing a PoC in a nested vSphere Environment, I would also suggest you have a quick glance of my blog Home Lab Setup – Nested ESXi Host’s networking for NSX-T.

 Let’s begin with the question – What is an Uplink Profile?

 A Transport node profiles clubs an IP Pool, Transport Zone(s) and Uplink profile (discussed and created in the previous steps) in a single configuration profile that is applied to the Transport nodes e.g. hypervisors.
 It defines the network configuration of a transport node with N-VDS configuration, IP assignment and uplink to physical NIC mapping.

-Transport node profile can be applied to hypervisors directly or to a vSphere Cluster in-order to apply to multiple hosts.
+Transport node profile can be applied to vSphere Cluster in-order to apply to multiple hosts and cannot be applied to hypervisors directly.
 For the latter, the vCenter Server must be added to the NSX Manager as Compute Manager as discussed in Step 2.

 Note: In order to delete a Transport Node Profile, it must be detached from the associated vSphere cluster.
 The existing transport nodes in the vSphere cluster are not affected but any new hosts added to the cluster are no longer automatically converted into transport nodes.